Skip to main content

 Prerequisites: None

-Projects, presentations, field project (at an abandoned copper mine), guest lectures.
+Projects, presentations, field projects, guest lectures.

 CHEM 298 Air, Water and Soil Processes (3 credits)